 Jesse M. Keenan is a member of the faculty of the Graduate School of Design (GSD) where he teaches courses and conducts research in the fields of urban development and climate adaptation.
 Keenan formerly served as the Area Head for Real Estate and Built Environment at the GSD and as the Research Director of the Center for Urban Real Estate (CURE), as a member of the faculty at the Graduate School of Architecture, Planning and Preservation at Columbia University.
-Keenan has previously advised on matters concerning real estate, investment and the environment for agencies of the U.S. Government, Fortune 500 Companies, not-for-profit community enterprises and international development NGOs.
+Keenan has previously advised on matters concerning the built environment for agencies of the U.S. government, governors, mayors, Fortune 500 companies, technology ventures, community enterprises and international NGOs.
 Keenan is currently a Visiting Scholar at the Federal Reserve Bank of San Francisco.

 Keenan’s work bridging the art and science of the built environment includes contributions to exhibitions at the Museum of Modern Art, New York (Foreclosed: Rehousing the American Dream (Community Growth REIT), 2012; Uneven Growth: Tactical Urbanism and Expanded Megacities (Community Growth Corporation), 2014), Hong Kong Biennale (Archigram on the Margins: A Reinterpretation in the Face of Climate Change, 2014), MAK (Community Growth Corporation, 2015) and the Southern California Institute of Architecture (Locavore Agritech, 2010).
+Keenan has the distinction of being the first person to have exhibited an excel spreadsheet at the Museum of Modern Art, New York.
 Keenan has completed regional planning research in Brazil in collaboration with UN-Habitat; housing research in NYC for the Carnegie Corporation of New York; urban technology research sponsored by Google, CISCO and Airbnb; zoning research with the NYC Department of City Planning; public resilience planning research for the Rockefeller Foundation; adaptive capacity research with Goldman Sachs; adaptive building design research in Tokyo for Hulic Co., Ltd.; international housing finance research sponsored by the Open Society Foundation; resilience research with the National Security Council; mobility research for the Lennar Foundation; climate planning research for the Regional Plan Association; and, urban systems research in NYC for the Audi Urban Future Initiative.
 Keenan currently co-leads the Future of the American City Initiative in Miami supported by the Knight Foundation.
 Keenan is one of the founding researchers of Kohn Pedersen Fox’s Urban Interface Laboratory and previously served as visiting faculty at the Bauhaus Academy in Dessau, Germany.